-Add A/B test variants without paywalls
+Add A/B test variants without flows or paywalls

 How it works